pce/pce.github.io/_posts/2021-03-26-Memory_CopyMoveSemanticsRuleOfFive.md

 #### rvalue

-If a function does return a temporary object, not a fixed location or refernce, it is a rvalue:
+If a function does return a temporary object, not a fixed location or reference, it is a rvalue:

 ```c++
 int32 getIndex() {